-- A player may participate in both a gender specific (Men’s Open or Women’s) league and a COED league in the same sport/activity.
+- A player may participate in both an Open League (no gender restrictions) league and a Co-Rec league in the same sport/activity.

 Violation of Article 6 will result in the individual being suspended for the remainder of the season in the sport in which the violation(s) occurred.
 In addition, the second team in which the player participated with will forfeit all contests in which the ineligible player participated.
-A forfeit fee will be assessed when applicable.
+Policies governing forfeits may be enforced.

 Any player using an assumed name will be declared ineligible for the remainder of that sport and will be suspended from any other intramural activity in which s/he is participating indefinitely.
 If the player is a team member, all games in which s/he played or plays will be forfeited by the team(s).
 A forfeit fee will be assessed when applicable.
 In the event an Intramural Sports professional staff member, supervisor, official, and/or scorekeeper discovers the deception prior to the event or game, the University of Wisconsin – Milwaukee Identification Card will be confiscated and turned over to the Dean of Students Office for violation of the University of Wisconsin – Milwaukee Student Code of Conduct.
 Additional forms of identification will be asked for to prove one’s identity in this instance.
 See Article 10 of the Ejection Policy for further information.

-In order to be eligible to receive an award (trophy and/or t-shirt) in an individual sport, a participant must be on the roster and have competed at least one time in that sport throughout the regular season and playoffs.
+In order to be eligible to receive an award (trophy and/or t-shirt) in an individual sport, a participant must be on the roster and have competed at least one time in that sport throughout the regular season.

 Any student receiving financial aid based on athletic ability is ineligible for participation in that Intramural Sport and/or related activities.
 See Article 12 for related activities.